annapatel122/File-Database/README.md

 # File and Database
-Using SQL to create databases through MariaDB on DBeaver.
+Using SQL and Python to create databases through MariaDB on DBeaver.